 The shoulder receives its blood supply from branches of the axillary artery (i.e., the anterior and posterior circumflex humeral arteries).
 Innervation of the shoulder is from branches of the suprascapular, axillary, and lateral pectoral nerves.
 The axillary nerve lies at the level of the humeral neck.
 The humeral head can be dislocated anteriorly into the quadrangular space where it may compress and damage the axillary nerve.
 This can result in a neurapraxia, paralysis of the deltoid muscle, and/or a sensory loss to the skin over the shoulder.

 Shoulder dislocations can occur anteriorly, posteriorly, or inferiorly depending on the mechanism of injury.
 Anterior shoulder dislocations are the most common and account for 95% of all dislocations (Figure 102-1).
 An anterior dislocation usually results from direct or indirect forces causing abduction, extension, and external rotation of the limb.
-Anterior dislocations are classified as subcoracoid, subglenoid, subclavicular, or intrathoracic based on the location of the humeral ...
+Anterior dislocations are classified as subcoracoid, subglenoid, subclavicular, or intrathoracic based on the location of ...